A Generalized Richardson Number Diagnostic for Turbulence in the Free Atmosphere: Data and Methods

 \subsection{EDR turbulence reports}

 To evaluate the performance of the turbulence diagnostics, we use automated turbulence reports from commercial aircraft available through the Meteorological Assimilation Data Ingest System (MADIS) database maintained by the National Oceanic and Atmospheric Administration (NOAA).
 These reports are based on the Aircraft Communications Addressing and Reporting System (ACARS) and provide estimates of the cube root of the eddy dissipation rate, $\mathrm{EDR} = \epsilon^{1/3}$, in units of m$^{2/3}$\,s$^{-1}$.
 EDR has been adopted by the International Civil Aviation Organization as the standard metric for atmospheric turbulence intensity \citep{ICAO2001}.
 It is particularly useful because it provides an aircraft-independent measure of turbulence intensity \citep{sharman2014}.
-The dataset covers the period from 1 January 2017 to 31 December 2024 and contains more than 247 million reports globally above 8~km flight altitude, with the highest densities over North America, the North Pacific, and the North Atlantic flight corridors (Figure~\ref{fig:fig1}).
+EDR is computed from spectral analysis of the vertical wind under the assumption of homogeneous and isotropic turbulence at inertial subrange scales of $\sim$10~m to 1~km \citep{sharman2014,cornman2016}.
+On-board algorithms derive EDR estimates every minute from 10-s Fourier transforms of the vertical wind measured at 8~Hz \citep{kaluza2025}.
+Energy injected by shear production at the resolved scales---whether vertical or horizontal in origin---is transferred to smaller scales where it is dissipated.
+EDR therefore reflects the total energy transfer across scales and can be used to evaluate diagnostics that include both vertical and horizontal shear contributions.
 The dataset and preprocessing procedures are described in detail in \cite{kaluza2025}.
 In brief, we exclude reports below 8 km altitude as well as those flagged as questionable or rejected by the MADIS internal consistency checks.
 Only regularly sampled 1-minute reports along flight tracks are retained \citep{kaluza2025}.
 Turbulent intensities are classified using three different EDR thresholds: